WolfQuest is a 3D wildlife simulation video game about gray wolves and the ecology of Yellowstone National Park, Wyoming.

 We are required by United States law (COPPA: Children’s Online Privacy Protection Act) to obtain verified parental consent for all children under the age of 13 who want to create a user account and/or play multiplayer games.
 (Both involve collecting personal information about the child, which is restricted by law.)

-The original game (WolfQuest versions 1 through 2.7) was designed to be fun and playable by 9-13 year olds, since that was the target audience for our National Science Foundation grant funding over ten years ago.
+The original game (WolfQuest versions 1 through 2.7) was designed to be fun and playable by 9-13 year olds, since that was the target audience for our National Science Foundation grant funding over fifteen years ago.
 The new game, WolfQuest: Anniversary Edition, has evolved to become a much more sophisticated and realistic wildlife simulation with a broad appeal.